Team

 Alan Blake

-Mr. Alan Blake is Chief Executive Officer and Co-Founder of Nuclein.
-Prior to his involvement with Nuclein, Mr. Blake was a Co-Founder and CEO of Yorktown Technologies, which developed and marketed GloFish®, the world’s first widely commercialized biotech animal.
-Launched in 2003, GloFish grew to become the most visible consumer biotech product in the world, available in more than 7,000 retail locations, including Walmart, PetSmart, and Petco.
-GloFish was sold to Spectrum Brands Inc (NYSE: SPB) in 2017.
-Before founding GloFish, Mr. Blake founded and led ClassMap, a venture capital funded startup in the online learning space, managing daily operations of 50 employees.
-Mr. Blake has also served as a Board Member for numerous companies and nonprofit organizations, and he currently serves on the University of Texas at Austin McCombs School of Business Advisory Council.
+Mr. Alan Blake is Chief Executive Officer and a Co-Founder of Nuclein.
+Prior to his involvement with Nuclein, Mr. Blake was a Co-Founder and CEO of Yorktown Technologies LP, which developed and marketed GloFish®, the world’s first widely commercialized biotech animal.
+Launched in 2003, GloFish subsequently grew to become the most visible consumer biotech product in the world, available in more than 7,000 retail locations, including Walmart, PetSmart and Petco.
+GloFish was sold to Spectrum Brands Inc. (NYSE: SPB) in 2017.
+Before GloFish, Mr. Blake founded and led ClassMap, a venture capitalist funded startup in the online learning space, managing the daily operations of 50 employees.
+Mr. Blake has also served as a Board Member for numerous companies and nonprofit organizations, including currently serving on the University of Texas at Austin McCombs School of Business Advisory Council.
 He graduated with highest honors from the University of Texas at Austin with a Bachelor of Business Administration in finance and holds 25 patents.

 Steven Back, Nuclein